ITU-DASYALab/public/GettingStartedWithLoPy.md

 ## Hardware / Parts

-You are receiving three parts:
+You are receiving four parts:

  - a LoPy - https://pycom.io/product/lopy4/
  - an Expansion Board, to provide a USB micro port, connectivity to your computer - https://pycom.io/product/expansion-board-3-0/ or a pytrack (expandion board + a few goodies) - https://pycom.io/product/pytrack/
  - an Antenna kit / Antenna and "pigtail" (cable) - https://pycom.io/product/lora-antenna-kit/
+ - a micro USB cable

  ### Remarks on hardware